Tbseddy/Data-Analytics-Training/README.md

 File - Import - Power Query, Power pivot, Power view - Select Customer Data

-Knowing when to import data versus when to connect data will optimize your performance in Power BI
+Knowing when to import data versus when to connect data will optimize your performance in Power BI.
+If we didn't import the data model data, we will have to the data tables that we didn't import from excel, which is the subset of the overall data, and we would have to merge them together to get a complete picture of the data.

+If you make a change in the locally stored file, Excel file in particular, and you refresh in Power BI Desktop, it will update the information